Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

     - Two tables (teacher info and school info tables) have information that should be fairly constant based on my project assumptions (name, email, consent, one time documents received)
       - If at any time this information changes (e.g., withdraw status, new last name, new contact person), I would update that information in the appropriate table and make a note of when and why the change occurred in my `notes` field
     - Two tables are for my longitudinal information
       - This is where I will track my data collection activities each wave, as well as any information that may change each wave, again based on the assumptions of my project.
-For example, I may put grade level in my longitudinal tables if I collect data across years and assume it's possible that teachers may switch grade levels.
+For example, I may put grade level in my longitudinal tables if I collect data across years because I assume it's possible that teachers may switch grade levels.
+As another example, if this scenario included student-level data collection, you could imagine that we may put teacher ID into our student longitudinal tables, knowing that students move into different classrooms across years.
 2. I have connected my tables through primary and foreign keys (`tch_id` and `sch_id`)
 3. With information separated into four tables, I can also now limit access as needed (e.g., only allow data entry staff access to the de-identified tables, or restricting entry to only the current wave of data preventing accidental overwriting of existing data)